arewadataScience/30-Days-of-Python/18_Day_Regular_expressions/18_regular_expressions.md

 print(match)  # None
 ```

-The string does not string with *I like to teach*, therefore there was no match and the match method returned None.
+The string does not start with *I like to teach*, therefore there was no match and the match method returned None.

 #### Search